 The information is provided for general information only.
-However, in view of the individual nature of the implications, each investor is advised to consult his or her own tax advisors / authorized dealers with respect to the specific amount of tax and other implications arising out of his or her participation in the Schemes.
+However, in view of the individual nature of the implications, each investor is advised to consult his or her own tax advisors/authorized dealers with respect to the specific amount of tax and other implications arising out of his or her participation in the Schemes.

-Particulars Investors Mutual Fund Tax on Dividend (Income Distribution) (i) Equity Oriented Fund Income distributed would be taxable in the hands of Resident investor: 10% tax needs to be deducted on income distributed (not applicable to capital gain) unitholders as per applicable slabs Non-Resident investor: 20% tax needs to be deducted in case of payment to NRI and Non Domestic company / Foreign Company Capital Gain Tax: • (ii) Equity Oriented 10% Resident Investor: Nil Non-Resident Investor: 30%^@ tax needs to be deducted in case of payment to NRI and 40%@ in case of Non-Domestic company/Foreign company.
-Long Term NA NA
+Equity Oriented Fund Equity Oriented Fund Particulars Investors Mutual Fund Tax on income distribution Income distributed would be taxable in the hands of unitholders as per applicable slabs Resident investor: 10% tax needs to be deducted on income distributed (not applicable to capital gain) Non-Resident investor: 20% tax needs to be deducted in case of payment to NRI and Non Domestic company / Foreign Company Capital Gain Tax 1) Long Term 10% (12.5% w.e.f.
+23 Jul 2024) Nil Resident Investor: No TDS Non-Resident Indian and Non-Domestic company / Foreign company: TDS at the rate of 10%@ (12.5% w.e.f.
+23 Jul 2024) 2) Short Term 15% (20% w.e.f.
+23 Jul 2024) Resident investor: No TDS NRI and Non-Domestic company / Foreign company: TDS at the rate of 15%@ (20% w.e.f.
+23 Jul 2024)